himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 To plot a history of optimization, we can use `optuna.visualization.plot_optimization_history`.
 I also put a validation accuracy of baseline model as a reference.
 It shows that Optuna successfully find hyperparameters for achieving better performance.
+Note that this figure shows one result of optimizations.
+As the case of baseline, I performed optimization five times with changing random seeds and got the averaged validation accuracy 0.909 (±0.004), which outperforms the baseline with large margine.

 ```python
 optuna.visualization.plot_optimization_history(study)